karishmacarterjohnson/double-checked/README.md

 ## Installation

 1. Clone the double-checked repository.
 2. Install XCode.
 Xcode is a complete developer toolset for creating apps for Mac, iPhone, iPad, Apple Watch, and Apple TV.
-Changes to the app must be done in Xcode.
-The current release of Xcode is available as a free download from the Mac App Store.
+XCode is available as a free download from the Mac App Store.
 3. Launch app through the simulator.

 ## Dependencies